Hi and welcome to this full and frank Lottery Winner University review where we'll be answering the only question that

 a) Pick your own numbers

-According to Richard’s logic, the reason most people don’t win the lottery is that they buy quick-pick tickets.
-He says by picking your own set of numbers you’ll be more likely to hit the jackpot.
+According to Richard, most people don't win the lottery because they buy quick-pick tickets.
+He says pick your own set of numbers and you're more likely to hit the jackpot.

 The chances of any set of 6 balls being drawn out of 49 are 1 in 13,983,816.

-Whether you could pick all odds or all even numbers, pick numbers at random or pick every 7th number – the chances of any 6 numbers being drawn is still 1 in 13,983,816.
+Pick all odd or even numbers, pick numbers at random or pick every 7th number – the chances of any 6 numbers being drawn is still 1 in 13,983,816.
 This never changes.

 b) Keep using the same numbers combinations until you win

-This pretty much sums up the whole strategy – you pick a set of numbers and stick with it until it wins when you change the combination.
+This pretty much sums up the whole strategy; you pick a set of numbers and stick with them until you win.
+Only then do you change the combination.

-Again, this in no ways changes the odds and defies basic mathematics.
-Richard’s assuming that a set of numbers is less likely to come up if they’ve been drawn before but he’s assuming balls have a memory when they don’t.
+Again, this in no ways changes the odds and defies the basic rules of mathematics.
+Richard's assuming that a set of numbers is less likely to come up if they've been drawn before because he's assuming balls have a memory, but they don't.

 For someone who's won the lottery so many times, he sure is putting a lot of effort into trying to sell his lottery-busting techniques.

-I’d probably go as far as saying he’s probably made more money selling books and monthly subscription courses than he ever has playing the lotto.
+I'd go as far as saying he's probably made more money selling books and monthly subscription courses than he ever has playing the lotto.

-Check out the LotteryWinnerUniversity.com homepage compared to his previous product Richard’s Lottery Secrets and you’ll see they’re pretty much identical.
+Compare LotteryWinnerUniversity.com with his previous product Richard's Lottery Secrets and you'll see they're pretty much identical:

 It's hard to tell them apart right?

 The website layout is the same, and both have the same “This video is very controversial” warning message.
 Even the sales videos are the same.

-As I say, for someone who’s claiming to be a millionaire, he sure is pushing hard to sell his secrets.
+As I say, for someone claiming to be a millionaire he's pushing hard to sell his secrets.

 Despite the scammy marketing and fake hyped-up promises, Lotter Winner University will not teach you how to win the lottery, I mean how can it when it's a game of chance?